3 Phases to Break the Cycle Without Expecting Her to Change

 -

 No. You don’t need to label your mother or your childhood in any specific way.
-This workbook is for people who are feeling the impact of emotional neglect or inconsistency, whether or not they’ve named it yet.
+This workbook is not about labeling, it is for people who are feeling the impact of emotional neglect or inconsistency, whether or not they’ve named it yet.
 If you’re reading this, you likely already have the experience—this workbook simply gives it language and structure.

 -